top of page

 3. "Acupuncture is a scam—there’s no real scientific proof."

-I completely respect the need for science-backed evidence.
+I respect the need for science-backed evidence.

 🔹 Curious Thought: Would it surprise you to know that reputable institutions like the Mayo Clinic and Harvard Medical School have explored acupuncture's applications and mechanisms?
+There are also now acupuncture schools within mainstream colleges like the New England School of Acupuncture at Massachusetts College of Pharmacy.

 🔹 A Perspective to Consider: It appears that modern medicine is increasingly recognizing acupuncture as a complementary therapy.
 Research has identified specific neural pathways through which acupuncture may exert anti-inflammatory effects.
 Might it be possible that acupuncture offers benefits that we're only beginning to understand through scientific inquiry?